 1. Think Mobile First

 I still can’t believe how many business owners I’ve met that are still prioritizing desktop over mobile.
-It’s been two years since Google announced that more searches take place on mobile than desktop.
+It’s been years since Google announced that more searches take place on mobile than desktop.
 When I analyze a client’s data in Google Analytics, Facebook Campaigns, or AdWords data, I often see mobile sending more traffic than desktop.

 It’s imperative that your site is mobile-friendly and provides a good experience on mobile devices.
 By mobile-friendly, I mean that your site is responsive.
 A responsive site will properly adapt to different devices like iPhones, Androids, and various tablets.